|Site Map | Bulletin Home | Temple University|

 Math-Science: Main Campus: 215-204-8466

 The Writing-Math-Science Center helps with questions about all aspects of writing, mathematics, and the sciences.
-It assists with brainstorming and planning papers, reports, and projects, and offers tutoring in writing skills.
+It assists with brainstorming and planning papers, reports, and projects, and offers tutoring.
 This free service is open to all students.

 The bookstore provides textbooks and course materials required for classes.
 The Temple University Bookstore is an affiliate of Barnes & Noble College Bookstores, offering the services and conveniences of a great bookstore chain.
 The bookstore also carries general fiction and non-fiction books, reference texts, stationery items, Temple apparel, health and beauty aids, and other useful and convenient items.